 Courtesy Rules of Blindness

 Our sighted friends often ask for advice regarding what they should do or say when meeting a blind person.
 Blind people are ordinary people, so please don't be nervous around us.
 We are also highly capable people, so please don’t grab our arms, our canes, or our guide dogs if we haven't asked you to do so.
-For more tips, we invite you to read our courtesy rules of blindness.
+For more tips, read our courtesy rules of blindness.